-Community Shelter Supplies
+Community Fallout Shelter Supplies

-Supplies In Fallout Shelters
+Supplies In Community Fallout Shelters

-During the Fallout Shelter program the Office of Civil Defense provided supplies to be stocked in marked community shelters.
+During the Community Fallout Shelter program the Office of Civil Defense provided supplies to be stocked in marked community shelters.
 These supplies were very minimal survival supplies which would have provide shelterees with food, water and sanitation needs for an allotted 2 week shelter stay.
 The plan was to provide each shelteree with 1 quart of water per day, 700 calories of food per day, sanitation supplies and radiation detection instruments.

-were stored in metal 17.5 gallon water barrels.
+Water supplies were stored in metal 17.5 gallon water barrels.
 Food stocks came packaged in several different forms such as ration crackers, wafers and carbohydrate supplement (hard candy).
 Sanitation Kits contained various supplies such as toilet paper, cups etc. Of course in a nuclear war you just might need some Medical Kits which were also supplied.
 And finally, the most interesting of all of the supplies, the Radiation Detection Kits, were provided for shelters with over 50 spaces.

 50 Space Shelter Suppy Stack